 Yoga is an exercise that involves movement and sweat.
 You want to go for breathable, moisture-wicking underwear that doesn’t cluster around your base or move too much as you stretch or bend.

 Yoga clothes and other athletic wear typically come in synthetic fabrics that have a negative environmental impact.
-From the extraction of raw materials to the dyes used, the manufacturing practices involved in making synthetic fabric are detrimental to the environment.
+The manufacturing practices involved in making synthetic fabric are detrimental to the environment, from the extraction of raw materials to the dyes used.

 Fossil fuels supply around 80% of the world’s energy and are used to make materials like plastic, steel, and synthetic fabrics.
 Burning these fossil fuels releases large amounts of carbon dioxide and greenhouse gases, which ultimately distorts the environment causing global warming.
 Global warming affects the ecosystem and potentially causes the loss of food, medicine, and natural fibers.